Why early intervention services and supports are critical

 We have to do this better.
 And there a range of ways we can reimagine the service system, but at the moment, the key one for us is ensuring that the system points towards early intervention.

-This is why one of Berry Street's key goals is to reorientate the child and family system towards early intervention and prevention, as well as family violence services and the education system.
+One of Berry Street's key goals is to reorientate the child and family system towards early intervention and prevention, as well as family violence services and the education system.

-Investment needed now
+Investment in early intervention support is needed now

 Shifting the system towards early intervention will allow families to: